Eratosthenes/parser/README.md

 Along with the parser, a lexer and an interpreter for a very basic programming language (which supports arithmetic expressions and assignments to variables) is included.
 Hopefully this dispels the myth that LR parsers cannot be handwritten.

-This lexer-parser-interpreter is for learning purposes; please don't submit any PR's without first creating an issue ticket.

 Does it really work?
 Fire up the interpreter and see for yourself.

 ## Running: